 The EU as cash-cow

-In an analysis of all public procurement contracts in 2013, the Corruption Research Center Budapest found four Fidesz-linked businessmen, including Orban’s son-in-law, won 12 per cent of all contracts.
+In an analysis of all public procurement contracts in 2013, the Corruption Research Center Budapest found that four Fidesz-linked businessmen, including Orban’s son-in-law, won 12 per cent of all contracts.
 In 2015, TI Hungary estimated that Hungarian public contracts were overpriced, on average, by 25 per cent compared to the market value.

 What are ESI Funds?